imqueue/pg-pubsub/README.md

     processes (which happens on scales) which would receive notifications and with guarantee that if it looses connection or dies - another similar process replaces it as listener.
+ 4. It comes with support of **graceful shutdown** so you may don't care about this.

 ## Install